aselalshaikh/robot-arm/README2.md

 #task1
 # robot-arm
 This project will use ROS to create robot arm
-Here is the second method to use ROS if ubuntu did not work with using a website https://www.theconstructsim.com
+Using a website as a second method to use ROS if ubuntu did not work  https://www.theconstructsim.com
 # Steps
 ## 1- Creating acount
 ## 2- click on ( My projects → Create a new project )